Thoughtworks (NASDAQ:TWKS) Issues Q2 2022 Earnings Guidance

+Thoughtworks (NASDAQ:TWKS – Get Rating) last posted its quarterly earnings results on Monday, May 9th.
+The company reported ($0.19) EPS for the quarter, missing the consensus estimate of ($0.08) by ($0.11).
+Thoughtworks had a negative net margin of 8.85% and a negative return on equity of 22.60%.
+The business had revenue of $320.90 million during the quarter, compared to the consensus estimate of $304.25 million.
+The business’s quarterly revenue was up 35.1% on a year-over-year basis.
+Equities analysts anticipate that Thoughtworks will post -0.22 EPS for the current fiscal year.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Bank of New York Mellon Corp increased its holdings in shares of Thoughtworks by 6.7% during the 1st quarter.
-Bank of New York Mellon Corp now owns 129,878 shares of the company’s stock worth $2,702,000 after buying an additional 8,165 shares during the last quarter.
-Invesco Ltd. boosted its position in shares of Thoughtworks by 31.5% during the 1st quarter.
-Invesco Ltd. now owns 42,724 shares of the company’s stock worth $889,000 after purchasing an additional 10,236 shares during the period.
-Goldman Sachs Group Inc. boosted its position in shares of Thoughtworks by 172.3% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 34,792 shares of the company’s stock worth $724,000 after purchasing an additional 22,017 shares during the period.
-Public Employees Retirement System of Ohio purchased a new position in shares of Thoughtworks during the 4th quarter worth approximately $614,000.
-Finally, Brinker Capital Investments LLC boosted its position in shares of Thoughtworks by 51.7% during the 1st quarter.
-Brinker Capital Investments LLC now owns 25,837 shares of the company’s stock worth $538,000 after purchasing an additional 8,805 shares during the period.
+A number of institutional investors have recently modified their holdings of the business.
+Bank of America Corp DE increased its stake in Thoughtworks by 142.2% during the 1st quarter.
+Bank of America Corp DE now owns 326,649 shares of the company’s stock valued at $6,798,000 after purchasing an additional 191,789 shares in the last quarter.
+Advisors Asset Management Inc. purchased a new stake in shares of Thoughtworks in the 1st quarter valued at $44,000.
+Jane Street Group LLC boosted its holdings in shares of Thoughtworks by 12.0% in the 1st quarter.
+Jane Street Group LLC now owns 24,967 shares of the company’s stock valued at $519,000 after acquiring an additional 2,667 shares during the last quarter.
+Ensign Peak Advisors Inc boosted its holdings in shares of Thoughtworks by 20.5% in the 1st quarter.
+Ensign Peak Advisors Inc now owns 2,173,598 shares of the company’s stock valued at $45,233,000 after acquiring an additional 369,085 shares during the last quarter.
+Finally, Goldman Sachs Group Inc. boosted its holdings in shares of Thoughtworks by 172.3% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 34,792 shares of the company’s stock valued at $724,000 after acquiring an additional 22,017 shares during the last quarter.
 Institutional investors and hedge funds own 17.02% of the company’s stock.

 Thoughtworks Company Profile (Get Rating)